-The same study also noted a higher rate of miscarriages in the studied population.
-193 Despite these disturbing statistics, in 2003, after concerns were raised about the U.S.'s continued use of DU weapons, a Pentagon spokesperson dismissed the concerns about serious health effects and confirmed that there were no "plans for a DU clean-up in Iraq."
-194 Since then U.S. Department of Defense and Department of Veterans Affairs have done little to acknowledge the likely linkages and to adequately diagnose, treat or prevent the widespread health effects that appear to be linked to depleted uranium.
+British veterans of the 1991 Gulf War were found to have between double to 14 times the average level of chromosome abnormalities in their genes.205 A 2001 study by the U.S. government of 21,000 veterans who had served in the first Gulf War found that their children were two to three times more likely to have birth defects.206 The same study also noted a higher rate of miscarriages in the studied population.207 Despite these disturbing statistics, in 2003, after concerns were raised about the U.S.'s continued use of DU weapons, a Pentagon spokesperson dismissed the concerns about serious health effects and confirmed that there were no "plans for a DU clean-up in Iraq."208 Since then, the U.S. Department of Defense and Department of Veterans Affairs have done little to acknowledge the likely linkages and to adequately diagnose, treat or prevent the widespread health effects that appear to be linked to depleted uranium.
+The U.S. government has even refused to make public data on the locations, targets and quantity of DU fired - information necessary to understand health outcomes - likely to avoid the high costs of clean-up of DU contaminated sites.209

 In fact, concerns have been raised over the limited testing that the Department of Defense has done.
 In particular, a group of veterans who faced unusual symptoms underwent testing for DU exposure.
-Testing by the DOD found a negative result, whereas German tests indicated high levels of depleted uranium remaining in their bodies.
-195 One of the tested soldiers stated, "[t]heir test just isn't as sophisticated....And when we first asked to be tested, they told us there wasn't one.
-They've lied to us all along."
+Testing by the DOD found a negative result, whereas German tests indicated high levels of depleted uranium remaining in their bodies.210 One of the tested soldiers stated, "[t]heir test just isn't as sophisticated....And when we first asked to be tested, they told us there wasn't one.
+They've lied to us all along."211